Inherited Craziness

 In 1921, James Hockley (72) Farm Labourer was working for Stephen Randall Market Gardener and still living at Spring Cottage with Elizabeth Hockley (73), with Alfred Albert Hockley (33) still at home, working for C J Wills & Sons Ltd Building Contractors on a New Housing Scheme.

 Cecil Alfred Day (b.
 20 Nov 1886), son of Arthur Stephen Day and Mary Ann Ray, married Winifred Fanny Kingston (b.
-28 Feb 1886).
-Winifred, who was baptised, 24 Mar 1886 at St Anne's Church, Wandsworth, was the daughter of James Kingston, Master bricklayer and Fanny Clarke (both from Micheldever, Hampshire), in 1915, in Wandsworth.
+28 Feb 1886, bap.
+24 Mar 1886 at St Anne's Church, Wandsworth), daughter of James Kingston and Fanny Clarke (both from Micheldever, Hampshire), at St Anne's Church, Wandsworth on 20 Nov 1915.
+Witnesses were Arthur Wilton Day and James Kingston.

-In 1921, Cecil Day (34) Clerk for May & Baker Ltd, Chemical Manufacturers was at 98, Earlsfield, Wandsworth, London with wife Winifred Day (35).
+In 1921, Cecil Day (34) Clerk at May & Baker Ltd, Chemical Manufacturers was at 98, Earlsfield, Wandsworth, London with wife Winifred Day (35).

 Cecil A Day of 25 Grosvenor Drive, Hornchurch, Essex died, aged 50, on 30 Jul 1937, leaving his effects to his widow, Winifred Fanny Day.